Install Cisco Catalyst 8000V in VMware ESXi Environment

 Step 9

-Under Memory, configure the supported memory size for your Cisco Catalyst 8000V release.
-Click Next.
+In the Memory field, configure the supported memory size for your Cisco Catalyst 8000V release and click Next.

 Step 10